evekhm/DRLS-GCP/GitLabCICD_UseCases.md

     - Exception is `keycloak`, since it needs to be built per deployment.

 #### Initial Deployment
-Initial deployment into the personal Development environment can be done either manually from the CI/CD Pipeline on the branched-off
+Initial deployment into the personal Development environment happens when the [DRLS-GCP](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP) repository is branched off as *myFeature*, on the initial commit.
-[DRLS-GCP](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP) project, or will happen automatically on a commit to the registered *myFeature* branch.
+After that pipeline is triggered either on the commits to the branch or by commits to the Application *myFeature* branches.

 #### Feature Deployment
 Commits into the `feature` **application** branch with *<branch_name>*:
-- Will trigger new image to be built and pushed into the Application Container Registry with `application_name/branch_name:latest` and `application_name/branch_name_:test_COMMIT_SHA` tags.
+- Will trigger new image to be built and pushed into the Application Container Registry with `application_name/qa:branch_name` and `application_name/qa:COMMIT_SHA` tags.
   - E.g.:
-    - `registry.gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/crd/gcpdev:latest`
+    - `registry.gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/crd/qa:gcpdev`
-    - `registry.gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/crd/gcpdev:test_4tHSG586`
+    - `registry.gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/crd/qa:4tHSG586...`
   - Note, that in reality it will be using 'normalized' branch name, such as CI_COMMIT_REF_SLUG
 - Then this  triggers downstream deployment (with APPLICATION and IMAGE_TAG as variables) and patching of the image into the development environment.
 - The officially released application image will be used for those applications that do not have  *<branch_name>*.

 ### Test Environment
 Merge Request into the `main` **application** branch from  *<branch_name>*:
+- Will trigger building of the image `application_name/mr/branch_name`
-- Will trigger `application_name/branch_name:latest` to be used in the Test environment inside <branch_name> namespace.
+- Will trigger downstream Pipeline for to [DRLS-GCP](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/DRLS-GCP) and deployment into the Test environment with  <branch_name> as the namespace.

 ### Demo Environment
 Demo environment only uses Application released stable images with `application_name:latest` tag.